Iseltwald: Transport

 For a long time, the only access to the village was through a small regional road or by ferry.
-Since the building of the A8 motorway in 1988, the village has its own junction.
+Since the building of the A8 motorway in 1988, the village has had its own junction.

 PostBus Switzerland bus service 103 connects Iseltwald to Interlaken on an hourly basis, serving both Interlaken West and Interlaken Ost stations.
 In summer, the village is also served by BLS AG shipping services, which operate on Lake Brienz serving various points between Interlaken Ost and Brienz.

 Tourism

 Iseltwald is a popular destination for backpackers and skiers in the Jungfraujoch region.
 The village has a host of backpacker hostels and Bed and Breakfasts.

 Media

-In the South Korean drama "Crash Landing on You", Iseltwald was the setting for scenes of the main character Ri Jeong Hyeok attending music school in Switzerland as a pianist when he became aware of his older brother's death prior to the beginning of the series.
+In the South Korean drama "Crash Landing on You", Iseltwald was the setting for scenes of the main character, Ri Jeong Hyeok, attending music school in Switzerland as a pianist when he became aware of his older brother's death before the beginning of the series.